Pheelbert/battlenetwork/README.md

 The player can select chips and deselect them in the order they were added.
 Return to battle and you can use the chips by pressing Right-Control.

-At this time only 5 chip types are implemented: All heath+ chips, Invsible, Cannon, CrckPanel, and Sword.
+At this time only 5 chip types are implemented: All heath+ chips, Invsible, Cannon, CrckPanel, and a few swords.
-`BasicSword` is the default behavior for all the sword chips at the moment.
-It behaves as wide-sword attacking one panel ahead and one panel below.
-Each chip plays the appropriate animation.

 Rename the file in `resources/database/library.txt - Copy`to `resources/database/library.txt` for a full library while playing the game.

 There is 1 Program Advance: XtremeCannon.
-Can be activated by selecting `Cannon1 A` + `Cannon1 B` + `Cannon1 C` in order.
+Can be activated by selecting `Cannon A` + `Cannon B` + `Cannon C` in order.
 It deals a whopping 600 points of damage, shaking the screen, and attacks the first 3 enemies vertically.
 There other other PAs that can be triggered through system but are not implemented and do not do any damage.
 You can write your own PA's and add your own chips by editting the `/database` textfiles.